jaeyk/jaeyk.github.io/index.md

 Outside work, I enjoy cooking, distance running, reading for pleasure, and listening to music.
 I used to practice martial arts and was a former UC Berkeley Taekwondo and Wushu team member.

-My partner in crime is a semiconductor (chip) engineer, and we have a daughter who loves drawing.

 ## Contact

 * Email: